 If anyone reading today has not yet come to believe in Christ, perhaps you will reconsider.
 His life was unlike any other in history.
 Hundreds, thousands of real people witnessed all of His acts, the miracles, the healings, the true love and power of God flowing from Him wherever He walked.

 His life fulfilled every prophecy of the trusted, ancient Jewish prophets.
 We’re talking hundreds of prophecies.
 He lived out every single one.
 No one else did.
-No one could have even if they tried.
+No one could have if they tried.

 He was God.
 His life and sacrificial death were the divine plan to secure permanent forgiveness and salvation for God’s people, just as the prophets foretold.